 - Strength of the work as evidenced by the abstract

 - Impact of travel on student’s development

 - Quality of student, as evidenced by GPA and previous research achievement

 - Availability of other sources of funding or support.
 In addition, in the event that two grants are equally ranked, precedence will be given to a student who has not been awarded a Travel Grant within the last year.

-The presentation must be made by the funded undergraduate student, not the faculty advisor.
+The presentation must be made by the funded student, not the faculty advisor.
 Within two weeks of the meeting’s completion, students must submit:

 - A copy of the notification of acceptance of the paper/poster

 - Original receipts totaling the amount of the given award